codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 ---
 layout: post
-title: Part 1 of 3\: Building a Deep Learning PC
+title: Part 1 of 3 - Building a Deep Learning PC
+status: completed
 ---

 So while I have only recently slowly got into data science and using deep learning libraries.
 I have been preparing for